Hardeep1388/sevenslegals/themes/netlify-basic/content/blog/rehab-aid-accused-of-sexual-assault-and-insurance-fraud.md

 url = "/assault/rehab-aid-accused-sexual-assault-insurance-fraud/"

 +++
-Prosecutors in Los Angeles have charged  self-described “rehab mogul” with multiple [sexual assault](https://www.sevenslegal.com/) offenses as well as defrauding insurers as part of a $175-million billing scheme.
+Prosecutors in Los Angeles have charged a self-described “rehab mogul” with multiple [sexual assault](https://www.sevenslegal.com/) offenses as well as defrauding insurers as part of a $175-million billing scheme.

 ## Rehab Aid Accused of Sexual Assault and Insurance Fraud